MASTER OF PUBLIC HEALTH (MPH) DEGREE IN ALASKA

 Job Growth Projections for Public Health Professions in Alaska the Require a Master’s Degree

-According to the U.S. Department of Labor, a number of public health profession are on the rise, and are expected to show strong job growth in the coming years.
-The following are growth projections for public health professions in Alaska for the ten-year period spanning 2012 to 2022:
+According to the US Department of Labor, a number of public health profession are on the rise, and are expected to show strong job growth in the coming years.
+The following are growth projections for public health professions in Alaska for the ten-year period spanning 2022 to 2032:

 Salaries for Master’s-Educated Public Health Professionals in Alaska

-The U.S. Bureau of Labor and Statistics provided the following salary figures for public health professions in Alaska that typically require a master’s or higher degree.
+The US Bureau of Labor Statistics provided the following salary figures for public health professions in Alaska that typically require a master’s or higher degree.
 These ranges demonstrate how salaries have remained competitive, even as the number of jobs has continued to grow.
-Shown here are the 10th and 90th salary percentiles for each profession
+The median to 90th percentile salaries are shown here for each profession:

 FIND SCHOOLS